linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 We have already discussed merger arbitrage, convertible arbitrage, and fixed income arbitrage.
 Two other popular forms of relative value arbitrage are stub trading and volatility arbitrage.

 Stub trading is an equity-based strategy.
 Frequently, companies acquire a majority stake in another company, but their stock price does not fully reflect their interest in the acquired company.
-As an example, consider Company A whose stock is trading at  $50.
-Company A owns a majority stake in Company B, whose remaining outstanding stock, or stub, is trading at$ 40.
-The value of Company A should be the combination of its own operations, estimated at  $45 a share, plus its majority stake in Company B's operations, estimated at$ 8 a share.
+As an example, consider Company A whose stock is trading at  \$50.
+Company A owns a majority stake in Company B, whose remaining outstanding stock, or stub, is trading at\$ 40.
+The value of Company A should be the combination of its own operations, estimated at  \$45 a share, plus its majority stake in Company B's operations, estimated at\$ 8 a share.
 Therefore, Company A's share price is undervalued relative to the value that Company B should contribute to Company A's share price.
-The share price of Company A should be about $53, but instead, it is trading at $50.
+The share price of Company A should be about \$53, but instead, it is trading at \$50.
 The investment strategy would be to purchase Company A's stock and sell the appropriate ratio of Company B's stock.

 Let's assume that Company A's ownership in Company B contributes to  $20\%$  of Company A's overall revenues.
 Therefore, the operations of Company B should contribute one fifth to Company A's share price.
 Therefore, a proper hedging ratio would be four shares of Company A's stock to Company B's stock.

 The arbitrage strategy is:

-Buy four shares of Company A stock at 4 \times \50 = \200$
+Buy four shares of Company A stock at 4 \times \50 = \200\$

 Sell one share of Company B stock at  $1 \times \$ 40 = \$ 40$

 The relative value manager is now long Company A stock and hedged against the fluctuation of Company B's stock.
-Let's assume that over three months the share price of Company B increases to $42 a share, the value of Company A's operations remains constant at $45, but now the shares of Company A correctly reflect the contribution of Company B's operations.
+Let's assume that over three months the share price of Company B increases to \$42 a share, the value of Company A's operations remains constant at \$45, but now the shares of Company A correctly reflect the contribution of Company B's operations.
 The value of the position will be:

 Value of Company A's operations:  $4 \times \$  45 = \$ 180$